cristianmercado19/ionic-oAuth-example/README.md

 ## Goals
 Show step by step how implement "Google + Api" and oAuth credential.
 Basically, the application should offer the google authentication.
-Once the user accepts the permissions we have the posibility to interact with "Google + api".
+Once the user accepts the permissions we have the possibility to interact with "Google + api".
 Finally, we are going to request some data such as name, email, genre, birthday, coverPhoto etc...

 ### Include:
 - Concept of oAuth